Clinical research teams

 Since 2007, Children’s Cystic Fibrosis (CF) research program has supported over forty research studies and treats over 150 patients with CF and 50 CF Related Metabolic Syndrome (CRMS) on an annual basis.
 Through the pursuit of investigator-initiated studies, increased statewide collaborative efforts, and as a member of the CF Foundation Therapeutic Development Network, we can provide patients with access to the latest advancements in the care of CF and exciting new trials working to correct the basic defect, improving nutrition outcomes, and treating infections.
 Our goal is to participate in the development of break through treatments that will dramatically improve survival and quality of life for patients with CF.

-With the establishment of the Children’s Primary Ciliary Dyskinesia (PCD) progam, we are expanding our PCD research program including participating in the first ever clinical drug trial designed specifically for PCD patients.
+With the establishment of the Children’s Primary Ciliary Dyskinesia (PCD) program, we are expanding our PCD research program including participating in the first ever clinical drug trial designed specifically for PCD patients.
 Under the leadership of Bill Wheeler, MD and Anne Griffiths, MD, we intend to play a significant role in the development of new treatments and other research that benefits all involved in PCD research and care.

 - Research director: John McNamara, MD